galbiston/rdf-tables/README.md

 ```
 --datatypes, -d
 ```
-A file of key value pairs with no header.
+A file of key=value pairs with no header (Java Properties format).
 Key is the datatype label and value is the URI for the datatype.
 Defaults to searching the input folder and current directory for "datatypes.prop".